-Based on the Compensation Committee's review of marketplace data, the economic conditions and other factors described above, base salaries for 2015 were adjusted in consideration of individual performance and consistent with Company-wide salary increases.
-2015 base salaries increased by 2.5% over 2014 for each of our named executive officers other than Mr. Carson who received a 5% increase.
-Subsequently, the Compensation Committee authorized a 14.5% increase to Mr. Carson's base salary effective July 1, 2015.
-The changes to Mr. Carson's compensation reflected the positive performance of the businesses he manages as well as the expanded scope of his responsibilities as President of the Company's new Flooring North America segment.
+Based on the Compensation Committee's review of marketplace data, the economic conditions and other factors described above, base salaries for 2017 were adjusted in consideration of individual performance and consistent with Company-wide salary increases.
+On a local currency basis, 2017 base salaries increased by 2.75% over 2016 for each of our named executive officers.

-Annual Cash Incentive Awards
+Annual Incentive Awards

-As discussed above, the named executive officers are eligible to earn annual cash incentive awards under the Annual Cash Incentive Plan.
+As discussed above, the named executive officers are eligible to earn annual incentive awards under the Annual Incentive Plan.
 Pursuant to the plan, each member of our management team, including each of our named executive officers, is eligible to participate in a bonus pool.
-The governing parameters of the Annual Cash Incentive Plan are as follows: (i) no annual cash incentive awards are payable under the plan unless the Company achieves positive consolidated adjusted operating income for the year; (ii) each named executive officer has a maximum bonus award based on a percentage of the bonus pool (which we refer to as the "Maximum Pool Award"); and (iii) actual incentive awards earned by the named executive officers are based on achievement of applicable performance goals established by the Compensation Committee.
+The governing parameters of the Annual Incentive Plan are as follows: (i) no annual incentive awards are payable under the plan unless the Company achieves positive consolidated adjusted operating income for the year; (ii) each named executive officer has a maximum bonus award based on a percentage of the bonus pool (which we refer to as the "Maximum Pool Award"); and (iii) actual incentive awards earned by the named executive officers are based on achievement of applicable performance goals established by the Compensation Committee.

-In 2015, we achieved the threshold financial goal of positive consolidated adjusted operating income, which resulted in the funding of an Annual Cash Incentive Plan bonus pool equal to 1.25% of our 2015 consolidated adjusted operating income of \$1,050 million.
-Total adjustments to operating income were \$212 million of restructuring and integration-related costs, purchase accounting step ups and reserves for legal settlements.
-The bonus pool for 2015 was approximately \$13 million.
-For 2015, the Maximum Pool Award for each of Messrs.
+In 2017, we achieved the threshold financial goal of positive consolidated adjusted operating income, which resulted in the funding of an Annual Incentive Plan bonus pool equal to 1.25% of our 2017 consolidated adjusted operating income of \$1.4 billion.
+Total adjustments to operating income as reported were \$62.3 million for restructuring and integration-related costs and for purchase accounting, including inventory step ups.
+The bonus pool for 2017 was approximately \$17.7 million.
+For 2017, the Maximum Pool Award for each of Messrs.
 Lorberbaum and Wellborn was 24% and 20% of the bonus pool, respectively, and for each of our other named executive officers, the Maximum Pool Award was 14% of the bonus pool.
-For 2015, the Compensation Committee exercised its discretion to award less than the Maximum Pool Award for each named executive officer.
+For 2017, the Compensation Committee exercised its discretion to award less than the Maximum Pool Award for each named executive officer.

-As noted above, actual cash incentive awards earned by the named executive officers are based on performance against applicable performance goals established by the Compensation Committee and target incentive opportunities.
-In February 2015, the Compensation Committee established annual cash incentive award opportunity ranges for each of our named executive officers, reflected as a percentage of each named executive officer's 2015 base salary that would be payable based on performance against applicable goals related to adjusted EPS ("Incentive Plan Financial Goals").
-The annual cash incentive award opportunity for each named executive officer for 2015 performance was the same as the opportunity for 2014 performance.
+As noted above, cash incentive awards earned by the named executive officers are based on performance against applicable performance goals established by the Compensation Committee and target incentive opportunities.
+In February 2017, the Compensation Committee established annual incentive award opportunity ranges for each of our named executive officers, reflected as a percentage of each named executive officer's 2017 base salary that would be payable based on performance against applicable goals related to adjusted EPS ("Incentive Plan Financial Goals").
+The annual incentive award opportunity for each named executive officer for 2017 performance was the same as the opportunity for 2016 performance.